-Critiques of works and plan/plan progress will be both individual and group, these are learning opportunities concerning technical, design and idea development skills.
+Critiques will be both individual and group, these are learning opportunities concerning technical, design and idea development skills.
 Critiques- formal and informal will be held through out the semester, scheduled and impromptu.
 The final critique at the end of the semester is mandatory; failure to be present will mean failure of the course.